cvitter/Riak-TS-Data-Modeling/Data Modeling Basics.md

 	('Station-1001', 1469204877, 52, 43.2, 2.5, 290.0);
 ```

-If you want to streamline your SQL a bit you can leave off the column names in your SQL as shown in the following example:
+Remembering that the current version or riak-shell doesn't support multi-line statements you can use the following streamlined version (it leave off the column names) to create your first record:

 ```
 INSERT INTO WeatherStationData VALUES ('Station-1001', 1469204877, 52, 43.2, 2.5, 290.0);